Miku (footballer): Bengaluru

 In August 2017, 32-year-old Miku joined Indian Super League franchise Bengaluru FC on a two-year contract.
 He scored his first goal for them on 26 November in a 4–1 rout of Delhi Dynamos FC, adding three braces in his first season, against FC Goa in a 4–3 away defeat, FC Pune City (3–1, away) and Kerala Blasters FC (3–1, also away).

-In the 2018–19 season, Miku and his team won the competition after a 1–0 extra time defeat of Goa in the final.
+In the 2018–19 campaign, Miku and his team won the competition after a 1–0 extra time defeat of Goa in the final.

-Later years
+Later career

 On 20 August 2019, Cypriot First Division club AC Omonia announced the signing of Miku for one year.
 He returned to Spain on 25 September 2020, after agreeing to a contract with Deportivo La Coruña, recently relegated to the third tier.

+In 2021–22, Miku scored 12 goals for Dépor in the new Primera Federación, while they missed out on promotion after a 2–1 home loss to Albacete Balompié in the playoff final.
+Having not been offered a new contract, he subsequently joined Real Murcia CF in the same league.
+On 3 February 2023, he switched again to CF Intercity, where within two minutes of his debut against Real Unión he was taken off with facial injuries.

+Miku remained in the Spanish third division in the 2023–24 season, on a deal at CD Arenteiro.
+The 38-year-old returned to Venezuela in January 2024 after two decades away, joining Primera División side Academia Puerto Cabello.

 International career

 Miku made his debut with Venezuela on 16 August 2006, in a 0–0 friendly with Honduras.
 Later, he was an important member of the squads that competed in the 2010 FIFA World Cup qualifiers, scoring in a 2–0 home victory against Colombia on 31 March 2009.

 On 9 September 2009, Miku netted twice in a 3–1 home win over Peru; this brought Venezuela closer to its first-ever FIFA World Cup qualification, which eventually did not happen.
-He represented the nation at the 2011 Copa América, scoring in a 3–3 draw against Paraguay, helping his team to the second place in the group stage and an eventual fourth-place finish.
+He represented the nation at the 2011 Copa América, scoring in a 3–3 draw against Paraguay, helping his team to second place in the group stage and an eventual fourth-place finish.

 Four years later, in the next edition of the competition in Chile, Miku scored an 84th-minute goal in a 2–1 defeat to Brazil; a win would have sent his country through, but instead they were eliminated in last place in their group.
 Later that year, he was among 15 national players who threatened to quit the team after the president of the Venezuelan Football Federation accused them of conspiring to get the manager sacked.